How to Build a Telemedicine App

 Remote care providers should use dedicated messaging services with a philosophy of security and reliability.
 You'll need a custom chat solution that has all the necessary safeguards while also making it as simple as possible for patients and providers to use for a good user experience.
 A dedicated solution ensures both HIPAA compliance and patient security.

 You'll also need a lot of healthcare app functionality that most solutions won't offer.
 Features like group chat messaging, patient presence, secure notifications, and voice and video calls are all needed in a telemedicine application.
-The HIPPA compliance safeguards above are also required.
+The HIPAA compliance safeguards above are also required.

 Another point to consider is that you'll need to make your telehealth app available for users regardless of what kind of devices they use (like smartphones).
 Building a web app or mobile-only chat app won't reach your target audience.
 A HIPAA-compliant chat solution and SDKs that work for iOS, Android, and the web make it simple to build a telemedicine application while still being able to reach all of your users.